Intrepidd/rails-canhaz/README.md

 user.can?(:read, article) # Can the user read this article? false for now

-user.can(:read, article) # Ok, so the user can read this article
+user.can(:read, article) # Ok, so the user can read this article user.can(:edit, article) # He can edit it as well

 user.can?(:read, article) # Will be true

 user.objects_with_permission(Article, :read) # Will return all the articles w/ read permissions for this user

 artice.subjects_with_permission(User, :read) # Will return all the users hat are able to read this article

+#You can also remove permissions

+user.cannot(:read, article)

 ```

 More coming soon ...